A main complaint about deer is the damage they cause to landscaping, vegetable gardens, or agricultural crops.

 White-tailed deer are protected under the Illinois Wildlife Code as a game species.
 They may not be removed without a license or permit.

-Private landowners, homeowners, homeowners associations, and municipalities can find deer damage control information below.
+Private landowners, homeowners, homeowners associations, and municipalities can find information on controlling deer damage below.

 When adding ornamental plantings to your yard, select plant species that are less susceptible to deer browsing.
 Planting thorny, prickly, or smelly plants can deter browsing.
-Several organizations have produced lists of plants that are not favored by deer:
+Several organizations have produced lists of plants that are not favored by deer including:

 - Morton Arboretum: Plants Not Favored by Deer